 The buzzkills at The Awl have predictably smart, if dour, thoughts along these lines.
 In her piece, “Welcome to the Block Party,” Casey Johnston writes:

 [A]s publications transition to becoming direct content providers for the social networks and platforms whose audiences they are currently borrowing, like Facebook, Twitter, Snapchat, Google, perhaps Apple News (or Medium??)‚ many of the ads will be the same as before—placed in front of, beside, and between content—but sold and provided by the platform, rather than the publisher.
 Ad-blocking, insofar as it contributes to the decimation of advertising revenues, will hasten this exodus to the platforms.

-When publications become wire services for platforms, they get flattened out.
 It’s true that platforms are awaiting publishers with open arms.
 They have developed an exciting and hyper-efficient way to deliver attention to publishers—eliminate the need for publishers to have websites at all!

 Let’s go down the list of current platforms’ publishing offerings.
 Facebook’s Instant Articles exist entirely within Facebook-world, and provide, according to the marketer writing the Washington Post’s blog, “a lightning-fast user experience for reading, sharing and commenting within the Facebook iOS app.”

 Apple has Apple News, which allows users access to the same news they can find elsewhere, but presents it in a way that’s ten times more beautiful.
 Google has Accelerated Mobile Pages (AMP).
 It’s kinda like Instant Articles, except spread across several platforms and open source.
 Twitter has Moments.
 And let’s not forget about Snapchat.
 Apparently, 21% of Buzzfeed’s video traffic is Snapchat traffic.